 Even in a temperate zone, there are chores to do to help plants withstand winter storms and weather.
 Butterfly bush winter protection in warmer climates usually just amounts to some extra mulch around the root zone.
 We’ve been asked, “do I prune my butterfly bush for winter and what other preparation should I take?”
 The extent of overwintering preparation depends upon the severity of the weather the plant will experience.

 Buddleia lose their leaves in fall in most areas.
 This is a common occurrence and may make it appear the plant is dead but new leaves will arrive in spring.
-In zones 4 to 6, the tops of the plant may die back and no new growth will come from this area, but not to worry.
+In

 In spring, new growth will rejuvenate from the base of the plant.
 Prune off the dead stems to retain an attractive appearance in late winter to early spring.
 Container grown plants are at the most risk of damage from winter chill.
 Move potted butterfly bush indoors or to a sheltered area to protect the roots from the cold.
 Alternately, dig a deep hole and put the plant, pot and all, into the soil.
 Unearth it when soil temperatures warm up in spring.